ruggeri/tech-notes/programming-languages/interpreters.md

 2026; it's basically dead.
 The biggest downsides to JRuby are (1) startup speed (doesn't matter for servers) and (2) compatibility with existing native C extension modules.
-A major advantage to these implementations is they remove  the Global Interpreter Lock.
+A major advantage to these implementations is they remove the Global Interpreter Lock (GIL).
 You also get to use Java code from Ruby, if you want that.

 Both CPython and MRI use a GIL so that no two threads can be interpreting Ruby code simultaneously.
 This is (1) for simplicity and